johannfaouzi/pyts/examples/datasets/README.txt

 Dataset utilities
 -----------------

-Examples on how to make time series datasets.
+Examples on how to load and make time series datasets.